 3. Do the same for your other leg.

 Simple stretches every day would assist us in feeling more energized and mobile, and as a result, we will also be keeping our joints and muscles strong.
 With more flexibility, you might even be in a good position to start training up your strength and trying out cardio exercises as well.

 Every bit of stretching helps - let’s get started!
 Owning your health is a lifelong journey, so do not worry even if you are not doing these stretches perfectly.
 The key thing is just to try and be better every day, because better beats perfect.

-To find out more about how you can take ownership of your health, sign up for a FREE experiential onboarding session at the Active Health lab.
-Guided by Active Health experts, you will receive an assessment of your current health and fitness level.
-From there, our experts can customise exercise and wellness programmes that suit your lifestyle.
+To find out more about how you can take ownership of your health, sign up for a fitness and health assessment available at the Active Health Labs located island-wide.
+Guided by Active Health Coaches, you will understand your current status, learn tips to improve your health and wellness and adopt habits that best suit your lifestyle.